akash-network/awesome-akash/ray/README.md

 The deployment utilizes several environment variables for configuration.
 These include:

 - `RAY_ADDRESS_HOST`: Specifies the address of the head node.
 Only edit if you are trying to use ray across multiple providers.
-- `RAY_MULTIPLE_DEPLOYMENT`: Indicates whether deployments across multiple providers are being are being used.
 - `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`: Credentials for AWS services.
 - `R2_BUCKET_URL`, `S3_ENDPOINT_URL`: URLs for S3-compatible storage services.
 - `B2_APPLICATION_KEY_ID`, `B2_APPLICATION_KEY`: Credentials for Backblaze B2 storage.